Sanity enterprise security review: where can I find SOC 2, GDPR/CCPA details, and SSO/SAML documentation?

 Frequently Asked Questions

-Where can I find Sanity’s SOC 2 and enterprise security documentation?
+Where can I find Sanity’s SOC 2, GDPR, and CCPA information?

 Expanded Explanation: